psolymos/pbapply/README.md

 #### 1. You are not yet an R user

-In this case, start with understaning basic programming concepts, such as data structures (matrices, data frames, indexing these), `for` loops and functions in R.
+In this case, start with understanding basic programming concepts, such as data structures (matrices, data frames, indexing these), `for` loops and functions in R.
 The online version of Garrett Grolemund's